SVJLucas/TrainingSmallVisionLanguageModels/README.md

 ### MODA Architecture

+MODA (Multimodal Object Description Assistant) uses a specialized architecture to generate detailed descriptions of fashion items by combining FashionCLIP for image encoding and OPT-125M as decoder for text generation.
+Its non-linear projection increases and then reduces the dimensionality of image embeddings, capturing complex patterns and enhancing representation quality.
+This approach allows MODA to deliver high accuracy in fashion-specific tasks with only 280 million parameters, making it highly efficient and capable of running without a GPU.

 <p align="center">
   <img width="700" alt="Architecture" src="https://github.com/user-attachments/assets/43b201d3-b1ee-402d-9a4a-2a6f66c2476d">
 </p>

+In comparison, models like LLaVA and PaLI adopt a more versatile approach, leveraging pretrained backbones to align visual and textual modalities for a wide range of tasks.
+LLaVA integrates CLIP and Vicuna with a simple linear projection for efficient resource utilization, while PaLI combines ViT and mT5 models to support over 100 languages.
+PaliGemma follows a similar strategy with multimodal pretraining and high-resolution tasks, balancing performance and computational efficiency (Google AI, 2023).
+MODA’s non-linear projection method provides a distinct advantage in capturing intricate visual details, enhancing its performance in generating accurate and detailed descriptions compared to the linear projections used by other models.

 ### Training

-The MODA model is designed to generate detailed descriptions for fashion items by integrating visual and textual data.
-This hybrid approach leverages the capabilities of both the FashionCLIP[1] model and the OPT-125M[3] language model.
-The FashionCLIP[1] model processes the input image to generate an image embedding, which is then projected to a suitable size through a non-linear projection layer.
-Simultaneously, the OPT[3] tokenizer converts the text description into token embeddings.
-These image and text embeddings are combined into a sequence of embeddings, which are then fed into the OPT-125M[3] model.
-This pre-trained transformer model processes the combined embeddings to generate or refine the descriptive text, enhancing the detail and accuracy of fashion item descriptions.
+The training of the MODA model aims to optimize its ability to generate detailed descriptions of fashion items by effectively integrating visual and textual data.
+The process starts with the FashionCLIP[1] model, which processes the input image to generate an embedding.
+This embedding is then projected to a suitable size through a non-linear projection layer, enhancing its representation quality.
+Simultaneously, the OPT[3] tokenizer converts the text description (image label) into token embeddings.
+These image and text embeddings are combined into a sequence and fed into the OPT-125M[3] model, a pre-trained transformer, to predict the next token in the sequence.
+Then, the model's prediction performance is evaluated using the CrossEntropy loss function.

 <p align="center">
   <img width="1000" alt="Training Scheme" src="https://github.com/user-attachments/assets/9f846bb8-13c5-413b-8de6-7e05677879ae">
 </p>

 The training process employs the AdamW optimizer with a learning rate of 1e-3, and the learning rate is adjusted using a StepLR scheduler.
 During training, similar to LLaVA, the FashionCLIP[1] encoder had its parameters frozen, and only the non-linear projection and the language model were trained.
-The CrossEntropyLoss function is used to compute the loss, and training is conducted on a CUDA-enabled GPU when available.
 The model is trained for 20 epochs, taking 1 hour and 44 minutes to train on a Google Colab A100, with gradient accumulation and periodic model saving to ensure stability and performance.

 <p align="center">
   <img width="700" alt="Training Chart" src="https://github.com/user-attachments/assets/85813aac-d8a0-4c7e-9ef9-fb81f5f62b3d">